 Another option is to identify your weaknesses and put barriers in place that could save you from yourself.
 For example, if you tend to make in-app purchases to level up on phone games, you could block them.

 Reducing debt is a big deal.
-And even if it takes years to reach your ultimate goal, it’s important to celebrate every milestone along the way.
+And even if it takes years to reach your ultimate goal, be patient with yourself — and be sure to celebrate milestones along the way.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.